hectorpuigdo/HRitools/README.md

 # Installation

-In order to use *HRitools* in your R session, it must be installed.
+In order to use *HRitools* in an R session, it must be installed.
 Dependencies must be installed previously.
 The mayority of packages can be installed as they are usually installed in R, but *rtracklayer* is a package inside Bioconductor, so its installation is a bit trickier.
 In fact, if Bioconductor is not installed in R, installation instructions can be found in [this link](http://bioconductor.org/install/).
-Then, all the dependencies ca be installed by following these instructions.
+Then, all the dependencies can be simply installed by following these instructions.

 ```R
 install.packages(c("nls2","curl","ggplot2"))